gaultier/blog/a_subtle_data_race_in_go.md

 So here's my personal, **very subjective** recommendation when writing code in any language including in Go:

-- Avoid closures if possible.
+1. Avoid closures if possible.
 Write standard functions instead.
 This will avoid accidental captures and make all arguments explicit.
-- Avoid writing callback-heavy code a la JavaScript.
+1. Avoid writing callback-heavy code a la JavaScript.
 Closures usually show up most often in this type of code.
 It makes debugging and reading hard.
 Prefer using Go channels, events like `io_uring`, or polling functions like `poll`/`epoll`/`kqueue`.
 In other words, let the caller pull data, instead of pushing data to them (by calling their callback with the new data at some undetermined future point).
-- Prefer, when possible, using OS processes over threads/goroutines, to have memory isolation between tasks and to remove entire categories of bugs.
+1. Prefer, when possible, using OS processes over threads/goroutines, to have memory isolation between tasks and to remove entire categories of bugs.
 You can always map memory pages that are accessible to two or more processes if you absolutely need shared mutable state.
 Although message passing (e.g. over pipes or sockets) would be less error-prone.
 Another advantage with OS processes is that you can set resource limits on them e.g. on memory usage.
+Yes, some cases will require using threads.
+I'm talking about *most* cases here.
-- Related to the previous point: Reduce global mutable state to the absolute minimum, ideally zero
+1. Related to the previous point: Reduce global mutable state to the absolute minimum, ideally zero.

 ---